75 College Drug Abuse Statistics: 2021/2023 Data, Facts & Predictions

-- In general, the prevalence of the use of hallucinogens (MDMA, LSD, and salvia) among college students in 2018 was 5.2%.
+- In general, college drug use statistics on the prevalence of the use of hallucinogens (MDMA, LSD, and salvia) among college students in 2018 was 5.2%.

 - The annual prevalence of LSD use among college students was 4.2% in 2018, whereas that of MDMA was 4.4%.

 - The annual abuse levels of MDMA among college students in 2018 was 2.8%.